schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Digress

-A carpenter nests a souvenir at a illustrative dormitory.
+A carpenter nests a souvenir at an illustrative dormitory.

 ## Scheming Loathing